fiesta/apidocs/authentication.rst

 input: once they are redirected to the authorization endpoint the user will be immediately redirected back to your Redirect URI.

-If a user is offline then using a :ref:`refresh-token` is what you would want to use instead.
+If a user is offline then you'll need to use a :ref:`refresh-token` to get a fresh access token.
+This requires "offline" scope.

 .. _refresh-token: